Rubberbandits/terranova-hl2rp/README.md

 ## Usage

 Can be used in both Singleplayer and Multiplayer.
 Database can be ran through SQLite or a MySQL server w/ mysqloo modules installed.

-## Contribution
-Any contributions to this repository should have proper commit names.
-Make use of the appropriate tags 'FIX, UPDATE or ADDITION' before any commit you push.

-## License

-Copyright © 2020 Adolphus (<zacharyenriquee@gmail.com>)

-This github repository is a part of the 'TERRA NOVA HL2RP' project.

-The project can not be copied, used and/or redistributed without the express permission of Adolphus.
-Any permission to copy, use and/or redistribute can be revoked at any time by the author.